 Melissa Tier is the Sustainability Program Manager in the Office of Sustainability at Swarthmore College, where she designed and directs the student Green Advisors and the staff Sustainability Advocates Programs.
 She also leads the implementation of Swarthmore's Zero Waste commitment and annually advises a number of student research projects through the President's Sustainability Research Fellowship.
 She is a 2014 alumna of Swarthmore, and is currently pursuing her MSc in Sustainable Urban Development part-time through Oxford University.

-Before returning to Swarthmore as a staff member, Melissa (class of ’14) worked as a Research Assistant at the Center for Research on Environmental Decisions (CRED) at Columbia University and at a non-profit research organization, the Harmony Institute.
-At CRED, Melissa assisted with a broad range of experimental projects aimed at uniting psychological and other behavioral science research with sustainable management and policy.
-At the Harmony Institute, Melissa led projects to investigate the impact of media exposure on perceptions of climate change.
-During her time as a student at Swarthmore, Melissa pursued academic interests in social psychology, mental health, and climate justice.
+Before returning to Swarthmore as staff, Melissa worked as a Research Assistant at the Center for Research on Environmental Decisions at Columbia University, where she assisted with a range of experimental projects aimed at uniting psychological and other behavioral science research with sustainable management and policy.
+During her student years at Swarthmore, Melissa pursued academic interests in social psychology, mental health, and climate justice.
 She also worked as a Student Academic Mentor (SAM), wrote for The Psych Report, and participated in several student environmental organizations and initiatives.